Second Avenue Subway: Features

-The stations on the line were built so that they are more wide open than most other underground subway stations in the system; because of this, Horodniceanu likened the Second Avenue Subway stations to the stations on the Washington Metro.
+The stations on the line were built to be wider than most other underground subway stations in the system.
+Because of this, Horodniceanu likened the Second Avenue Subway stations to the stations on the Washington Metro.
 All stations on the line feature 615 feet platforms, with 800–1400 ft overall lengths to provide space for power stations and ventilation plants.
 Tracks are built on rubber pads, which reduces noise from trains.

 In August 2006, the MTA revealed that all future subway stations—including stations on the Second Avenue Subway and the 7 Subway Extension, as well as the new South Ferry station—would be outfitted with air-cooling systems to reduce the temperature along platforms by as much as 10 F-change.
 In early plans, the Second Avenue Subway was also to have platform screen doors to assist with air-cooling, energy savings, ventilation, and track safety, but this plan was scrapped in 2012 as cost-prohibitive.
-Stations constructed as part of Phase 2 may receive platform screen doors depending on the results of studies being conducted for their installation elsewhere.
+Platform screen doors may be constructed at Phase 2 stations depending on the results of studies being conducted for their installation elsewhere.